Lies and the Traumatized Tokenized

 Reading: Daniel 3

-One response of the fearful elite to Black women is to demonize us, another is to tokenize us.
-Those in power pretend in public that they adore us while behind closed doors their public remarks are a cover up for the plots to silence us so they can maintain the status quo.
+One response of the fearful elite to Black women is to demonize us; another is to tokenize us.
+Those in power pretend in public that they adore us, while behind closed doors their public remarks are a cover-up for their plots to silence us so they can maintain the status quo.
 Our Lord Jesus knows this experience more than we could imagine.
 His story and His truth are our comforts.
-God’s words to the prophet Isaiah ring ever true: “do not fear what they fear, do not dread what they dread.”
+God’s words to the prophet Isaiah ring ever true: “Do not fear what they fear, do not dread what they dread.”

 Are we pledging allegiance to the Kingdom of heaven, or the flag of a government founded on massacre and oppression?
 These questions loom over these United divided States.